Satyam298/Satyam298/README.md

    meeting new people so please do reach out..

-   - 🔭 I’m currently working on `Full Stack Development`
+   - 🔭 I’m currently working on `Machine Learning`
-   - 🌱 I’m currently learning `React`
+   - 🌱 I’m currently tinkering with `Neural Networks`
    - 👯 I’m looking to collaborate on `open source projects`
    - 🤔 I’m looking for help with `finding internships`
    - 📫 How to reach me => satyamjain298@gmail.com
    - 😄 Pronouns `He/Him`
-   - ⚡ Fun fact `I love Hip Hop`

 <h3>Experiences:</h3>
 <p align="center">